Haleakalā Conservancy is grateful for the passion and commitment of our Board of Directors.

 Scott Meidell, President

-Mr. Meidell is the Senior Vice President of Haleakala Ranch Company, one of Hawaii’s oldest family-owned companies and, with over 28,000 acres, the largest ranching operation on Maui.
+Mr. Meidell is the President of Haleakala Ranch Company, one of Hawaii’s oldest family-owned companies and, with over 28,000 acres, the largest ranching operation on Maui.
 After moving to Maui from Honolulu in 1979, he began a diverse career path in public service, conservation, agriculture and land management that has included positions with the County of Maui, Maui Land & Pineapple Co. and Haleakala Ranch since 2003.
 Mr. Meidell currently serves as a director for the Maui Economic Development Board, The Maui Farm and the Historic Hawaii Foundation.

 Having worked for nonprofits and educational institutions: UC-Berkeley, School of Public Health; Kapiolani Health Foundation/ National Tropical Botanical Garden; University of Hawaii Foundation; UC-Irvine; Mills College; and Hawaii Loa College, Donna Howard brings experience in nonprofit executive management and fundraising campaign leadership to Haleakala Conservancy.